ibm-cloud-docs/Cloudant/offerings/learning-center.md

 We can then install the official Cloudant Node.js library with npm install @cloudant/cloudant. (npm is the package manager that comes with Node.js - allowing you to access thousands of open source projects and build them into your application for free).

-Once the cloudant library is installed we can build some source code.
+Once the Cloudant library is installed we can build some source code.
 Let's go through this code snippet line-by line:

-The URL of the Cloudant service is gleaned from the environment variable we created earler.
+The URL of the Cloudant service is gleaned from the environment variable we created earlier.

 The @cloudant/cloudant library is loaded into your Node.js app with the built-in require function.
 We then create an instance of the library configured with the credentials we stored in the first line.